-While beards cannot directly enhance fighting ability directly, several hypotheses have been advanced suggesting evolutionary advantages for facial hair during intra-sexual contests.
-Phylogenetic analyses of the facial structures of ancestral members of the genus Homo suggest that facial structure and musculature evolved, in part, to protect against blows to the head (Carrier & Morgan, 2015).
-Facial hair develops around the around the jaw, lips and midface, framing and enhancing perceptions of the sexually dimorphic facial regions (Goodhart, 1960; Guthrie 1970).
-Blanchard (2010) hypothesised that beards are analogous to the male lion’s mane in covering the vital parts of the face and neck from costly blows.
-Thus, if beards have evolved to provide a protective function during fights, bearded fighters should succumb to fewer knock-outs than clean-shaven fighters (Blanchard, 2010).
+The UFC provides a unique opportunity to test whether beards provide any advantage to fighters or reflect a fighter’s performance.
+While most sports that involve fights, such as boxing and wrestling, sanction the growth of facial hair owing to views that it enhances protection against blows (Blanchard, 2010), this restriction does not apply in the UFC.
+While beards cannot directly enhance fighting ability directly, there are two main hypotheses that suggest evolutionary advantages for facial hair during intra-sexual contests.
+First, phylogenetic analyses of the facial structures of ancestral members of the genus Homo suggest that facial structure and musculature evolved, in part, to protect against blows to the head (Carrier & Morgan, 2015).
+As facial hair develops around the around the jaw, lips and midface, framing and enhancing perceptions of the sexually dimorphic facial regions (Goodhart, 1960; Guthrie 1970), Blanchard (2010) hypothesised that beards are analogous to the male lion’s mane in covering the vital parts of the face and neck from costly blows.
+Since a meta-analysis of MMA bouts revealed that 66-78% of serious injuries are to the head and face (Jensen et al., 2017; Lystad et al., 2014), if the human beard has evolved as a protective organ to blows to the lower face (Blanchard, 2010), then fighters with beards should suffer fewer knockouts than clean-shaven fighters.

 Alternatively, as beards are incorporated into threatening jaw-thrusting behaviors (Eibl-Eibesfeldt 1989; Guthrie 1970), facial hair might reflect a handicap in fights that allowing opponents to grasp and pull a fighter towards an opponent towards them, providing leverage when delivering blows to the face (Zahavi and Zahavi, 1997).
 Thus, only high quality fighters can adorn full beards and may do so in order to signal confidence in their ability to overcome the handicapping effects to opponents (Zahavi and Zahavi, 1997).

-The UFC provides a unique opportunity to test whether beards provide any advantage to fighters or reflect a fighter’s performance.
-While most sports that involve fights, such as boxing and wrestling, sanction the growth of facial hair owing to views that it enhances protection against blows (Blanchard, 2010), this restriction does not apply in the UFC.
-Meta-analysis of MMA bouts also revealed that 66-78% of serious injuries are to the head and face (Jensen et al., 2017; Lystad et al., 2014).
-If the human beard has evolved to as a protective organ to blows to the lower face (Blanchard, 2010), then fighters with beards would suffer fewer knockouts than clean-shaven fighters.
-Additionally, if beards are a handicap during fights allowing an opponent to more easily gain leverage and deliver punches more effectively, only the highest quality fighters should wear full beards (Zahavi & Zahavi, 1997).
-We hypothesised that if bearded fighters have higher fighting ability compared to clean-shaven fighters then bearded fighters should win more fights than clean-shaven fighters.
-We tested these predictions using data on individual fighting characteristics (i.e. stance), morphological traits (arm reach, height and beardedness) and outcomes of contests (i.e. knockout, submission) among 393 fighters in 598 fights from UFC events 2007-2015.
-Bradley-Terry models, which quantify changes in contest outcomes over time while accounting for the non-indolence in paired contests (Cattelan et al., 2013), identify the traits that were best associated with fighting performance.
+If beards are a form of handicap signal and bearded fighters have higher fighting ability compared to clean-shaven fighters, we hypothesised that bearded fighters should win more fights than clean-shaven fighters.
+We tested these two hypotheses using data on individual fighting characteristics (i.e. stance), morphological traits (arm reach, height and beardedness) and outcomes of contests (i.e. knockout, submission) among 393 fighters in 598 fights from UFC events 2007-2015.

 Methods